Danone: India

-Dedicated to bringing health through food to as many people as possible, Danone started its nutrition business in India in 2012 through the acquisition of the nutrition portfolio from Wockhardt Group.
-Danone India offers a range of specialized products across life stages that includes pregnancy, infants, young children as well as adults, under recognized Indian and global brands like Aptamil, Neocate, Farex, Protinex, Dexolac and Nusobee.
-Headquartered in Mumbai, Danone strives to address the local nutritional needs of Indian consumers through innovation and science that supports healthier choices.
+Danone started its nutrition business in India in 2012 through the acquisition of the nutrition portfolio from Wockhardt Group.
+Danone India offers a range of specialized products across life stages that includes pregnancy, infants, young children as well as adults, under Indian and global brands like Aptamil, Neocate, Farex, Protinex, Dexolac and Nusobee.
+Headquartered in Mumbai.
 In 2018, Danone reduced its product portfolio and discontinued some dairy SKUs to bring a sharper focus on its nutrition offerings.

 Israel

 In March 1996 Danone signed an agreement to purchase 20 percent of the Strauss Group, Israel's second largest food manufacturer.
 Since the 1970s, Strauss Dairies had a series of partnership and knowledge agreements with Danone.

+Saudi Arabia

+In 2001, Al-Safi and Danone formed a partnership.

 China

 Danone has invested in China since 1987 with the joint venture with Fengxing Milk in Guangzhou.
 It is one of Danone's top 5 markets.